zumbalogy/command_search/README.md

 One potential future feature (besides more customizable syntax and all) would be to be able to specify a certain number of matches. like, this name field must have the string ":)" 3 times. having an option to pass though to real regexes might solve this.

 right now, there are likely issues with comparing dates.

 right now there will be issues with 'foo:-bar'.

-right now "" is treated as a valid quoted string.

 it might be good to have a way to tell "collection" types (paren, or, minus) from other nest types (compare and command) in the ast, to avoid code like